 Not All EV Charging Cables Are Created Equal, But The EV Industry Is Moving Towards Greater Harmonization For Charging Protocol

-I suspect, by now you have seen a few EV charge points in your city or neighbourhood, with zero-emission or ultra-low-emission vehicles (ULEVs) charging.
+We suspect, by now you have seen a few EV charge points in your city or neighbourhood, with zero-emission or ultra-low-emission vehicles (ULEVs) charging.
 Some of you may already own an EV and have become experts in charging at home or at public EV charge points, to include workplace charging.

 However, for those of you, still trying to understand electric car charging and in particular, the cable types & connectors, this is a simple guide.
-I would also recommend you read the following articles on the e-zoomed Electric Living Blog:
+We would also recommend you read the following articles on the e-zoomed Electric Living Blog:

 - Electric Car Charging Speeds